top of page

 Camel tour from Merzouga

-The tour we did from Merzouga no longer exists, but I've had a lot of conversations with Said, the owner of this camel trek company.
-They take. babies and kids of all ages, and you only have to pay for those 5 years old and older.
+The tour we did from Merzouga no longer exists, but I've had a lot of conversations with Said, the owner of a camel tour business.
+They have great reviews and take small kids.

-There are also plenty multi-day tours that begin in Marrakech or Fez that doesn't require you to self-drive, You can scroll through them here if that's more your cup of tea.
+There are also plenty multi-day tours that begin in Marrakech that doesn't require you to self-drive.

 Sparknotes for those that only looked at pictures, but still want the tips: